chastitywhiterose/Chad/Chad-Story.md

 devour a watermelon because nobody ate like him.
 This time, Stacy also sat down with them, and they all had a conversation.

-John: How do you keep up your strength, Chad?
-I would expect you to eat 8 hot dogs after a game like that.
+"How do you keep up your strength, Chad?
+I would expect you to eat 8 hot dogs after a game like that," said John.

-Chad: John, have you ever tried eating a whole watermelon?
-It is full of water, which is what I need after playing in this heat.
+"John, have you ever tried eating a whole watermelon?
+It is full of water, which is what I need after playing in this heat," said Chad.

-John: Fair enough, Chad.
-I guess I should try it sometime!
+"Fair enough, Chad.
+I guess I should try it sometime!" said John.

-Luke: Come to think of it, I have never even seen you eat meat.
-How do you get your protein?
+"Come to think of it, I have never even seen you eat meat.
+How do you get your protein?" said Luke.

-Chad: Have you ever tried Tofu sandwiches, Luke?
+"Have you ever tried Tofu sandwiches, Luke?" said Chad.

-Luke: What kind of sissy do you think I am?
+"What kind of sissy do you think I am?
 Real men eat meat.
-I bet I could beat you in a one-on-one match.
+I bet I could beat you in a one-on-one match," said Luke.

-Stacy: What's wrong with being a sissy, Luke?
+"What's wrong with being a sissy, Luke?
 Don't you have a sister?
-That's what a sissy literally means.
+That's what a sissy literally means," said Stacy.

-Luke: Yeah, that's fine for women, but men need calories because we do the most physical tasks and need more food.
+"Yeah, that's fine for women, but men need calories because we do the most physical tasks and need more food," said Luke.

-Chad: And you think women don't do hard work?
+"And you think women don't do hard work?
 They do housework and give birth to babies.
-I think they should be given a watermelon and a tofu sandwich after that.
+I think they should be given a watermelon and a tofu sandwich after that," said Chad.

-Luke: Chad, since when did you become a feminist?
+"Chad, since when did you become a feminist?" said Luke,

-Chad: What's that?
+"What's a feminist?
 Anyhow, if you will kindly leave me to my watermelon, the sissy princess needs her food after dominating the soccer game.
-But I will take you up on the soccer challenge.
+But I will take you up on the soccer challenge," said Chad.

+"Alright, Chad, I am going to go eat some real food.
+Catch you later!" said Luke."

+Luke left to get some hot dogs and chips.
+The others continued speaking.

-Stacy: Nice response, Chad.
-Most guys would have gotten angry at being insulted like Luke was doing to you.
+"Nice response, Chad.
+Most guys would have gotten angry at being insulted like Luke was doing to you," said Stacy.

-Chad: Don't worry about Luke.
+"Don't worry about Luke.
 He's just mad because I get all the attention for sports.
 In fact, he deserves credit for part of the victory.
-He is a great guy as long as he plays sports and keeps his mouth shut.
+He is a great guy as long as he plays sports and keeps his mouth shut," said Chad.

-Stacy: That's what I am worried about.
-From the abundance of the heart, the mouth speaks.
+"That's what I am worried about.
+From the abundance of the heart, the mouth speaks," said Stacy.

-John: Luke would do well to read the book he was named after.
+"Luke would do well to read the book he was named after," said John.

-Chad: So would you, John!
+"So would you, John!" said Chad.

-John: You're not wrong, Chad!
-My favorite verse is actually John 3:16: "For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.
+"You're not wrong, Chad!
+My favorite verse is actually John 3:16: "For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life," said John.

-Chad: Great way to tell me you don't read the bible without telling me you don't read the bible.
-Everyone knows that verse because it's the most popular.
+"Great way to tell me you don't read the bible without telling me you don't read the bible.
+Everyone knows that verse because it's the most popular," said Chad.

-John: Yes, but it's still a good verse!
+"Yes, but it's still a good verse!" said John

-Matt: I think the verse right after it is even better.
-John 3:17: For God sent not his son into the world to condemn the world, but that the world through him might be saved.
+"I think the verse right after it is even better.
+John 3:17: For God sent not his son into the world to condemn the world, but that the world through him might be saved," said Matt.

 Everyone had a good time as they ate and talked about their favorite bible verses.
 Everyone had a good time except for Luke, who really didn't like the interaction he had with Chad and was standing in the distance, eating hot dogs.
 He looked at Chad with jealousy because Chad was the star.
 Everyone liked Chad more than they liked him, even Stacy.

 # Chapter 5: Jealousy is Gross